KorbinianKuhn/gitops-compose/README.md

 - Errors during the removal of a compose stack could lead to an inconsistent state (containers might still run but the compose file is removed after git pull)
 - Fixed naming: GIT branch is fixed to "main".
 Compose files must be named `docker-compose.yml`

+### HTTP server

+By default GitopsCompose starts a HTTP server with `/metrics` and `/webhook` endpoints on port `:2112`.
+Either disable the endpoints or add authentication through a reverse proxy when the port is accessible through the internet.

 ## Example

 Maintain a GIT repository to store all deployments on your host: